 While craniofacial surgery produces some remarkable results, there are almost always going to be some contour sequelae from their execution.
 This could be the result of non-healing bone gaps, irregular bone contours, hypertrophic bone formation or from the fixation devices left behind.
 There are also associated soft tissue sequelae from scalp incisional scars, temporal muscle hollowing and subcutaneous fat atrophy.
 All of these issues become apparent over time with continued growth in young patients and complete healing in older patients.

 While seemingly trivial compared to the magnitude of the original problem and the operation used to treat it, improvement in these contour issues can offer an enhanced aesthetic outcome in some craniofacial surgery patients.
 It is very much like putting the ‘icing on the cake’ and completing the final layer of the reconstruction.

-Case Study: This female had a history of multiple hypertelorism surgeries using orbital box osteotomies as an adult.
-While her intercanthal distance had been satisfactory corrected she had multiple contour issues including temporal hollowing, forehead contour irregularities and flattening and a narrow skull shape.
-Her goal was to have a rounder forehead and skull shape with temporal hollowing correction.
+Case Study: This female had a history of multiple craniofacial surgeries using orbital box osteotomies as an adult.
+While the intercanthal distance had been satisfactory corrected multiple contour issues including temporal hollowing, forehead contour irregularities and flattening and a narrow skull shape resulted.
+The goal was to have a rounder forehead and skull shape with temporal hollowing correction.
 To achieve this effect a fronto-temporal skull implant was designed to cover the entire forehead and superior and lateral orbital rims and the entire temporal regions crossing completely over the top of the skull.
 Because of its surface area coverage it was designed as a two piece construct.